 If you have a child under 16, with type 1 diabetes you MAY be able to claim Disability Living Allowance.
-Young people and adults normally have to apply for Personal Independence Payment.
+Young people and adults over 16 years old normally have to apply for Personal Independence Payment.

-You should be given information by your diabetes clinic about Diabetes, family support groups in your area, and how to claim Disability Living Allowance to help cover the home supervision of your child now that s/he has diabetes.
+You should be given information by your diabetes clinic about Diabetes, family support groups in your area, and how to claim Disability Living Allowance to help cover the extra costs involved with a long term health condition such as Type 1 diabetes and the extra supervision required now that s/he has diabetes.

 Benefits for under 16 years and over 16 years.